 Many people who fall on hard times withdraw from social contact because of the crisis they are in, even if their financial woes are no fault of their own.
-Although economic downturns increase hardship cases in all income levels, financially strapped people might still feel they are judged negatively due to mismanagement of their money.
+Although economic downturns increase hardship cases at all income levels, financially strapped people might still feel they are judged negatively due to mismanagement of their money.

 It's Your Money

 If you are thinking about offering financial help to your friend, ask yourself if you can afford it as a gift rather than a loan.
 Whenever you loan money, there's always the possibility that you'll never see it again.
 Even if your friend wants to pay you back in the future, her financial circumstances might not allow it.

 Helping Out with Expenses

 If you own a business and are hiring, you could offer employment on a full- or part-time basis to help your friend, though you want to make sure she's qualified and that she understands she will be treated like any other employee.
 If you have space in your home, you could offer a room rent-free or for a small amount.

-If your friend needs someone to watch her kids while she goes on job interviews or to fill out financial assistance paperwork, offer to babysit them.
+If your friend needs someone to watch her children while she goes on job interviews or fills out financial assistance paperwork, offer to baby-sit them.
 Have your friend’s family over for dinner more often than usual, or bring over gifts of leftover food and snacks.
 Every bit of help can provide cost-saving measures and emotional support for your friend.
 Finally, keep your friend connected to the community.
 Financial difficulties can cause isolation and embarrassment.
 Encourage your friend to come along with you to social events.